 Implantable Cardioverter Defibrillator Care Guide

 An implantable cardioverter defibrillator (ICD) is a small device that monitors your heart rate and rhythm.
 It is commonly placed inside your chest or abdomen.
 It may be used if you have an arrhythmia.
 An arrhythmia is an irregular heart rate or a heart rate that is too fast or too slow.
 Some arrhythmias may cause your heart to suddenly stop beating.
 An ICD can give a shock to your heart to make it start beating again.
 It can also make your heart beat faster or slower.
-You may need an ICD if you have the following:

 - Congestive heart failure, coronary artery disease, a previous heart attack, or another condition that weakens your heart

 - An irregular heart rate, which makes it hard for your heart to pump blood

 What do I need to know about an ICD?

 An ICD is made up of a generator, a programmer, and leads (wires).
 Your caregiver will place the generator and leads inside your chest or abdomen during surgery.
 The generator has a metal shell with a battery and a small computer.
 The computer will monitor your heart rate and rhythm.
 One end of the lead will attach to the inside of your heart.
 The other end of the lead will be connected to the generator.
 The generator sends information about your heart to the programmer.
 Your caregiver will adjust the programmer to regulate your heart rate.

 What does an ICD feel like?

 You will be able to see and feel the outline of the ICD through your skin.
 You will not feel it monitor your heart.
 If the ICD detects an abnormal heart rhythm, it may give your heart a shock.
 This may feel like someone has hit you, or you may feel a thump in the chest.
 If someone is touching you when you get a shock, they may feel a tingling feeling.